-IF THE ENGINE IS DOES NOT CRANK WHEN YOU ACTUATE THE STAR-TER TIP SWITCH:
+IF THE ENGINE IS DOES NOT CRANK WHEN YOU ACTUATE THE STARTER TIP SWITCH:

-- Check if the ignition is on - whether the emergency OFF switch (if fitted) - Check if the emergency off switch is on - the headlight is on (ignition lock in position $\overset{(a)}{\sim}$). - If this is not the case, the battery is discharged - If the lights are on, proceed as described in the "Trouble-shooting" section or contact a KTM dealer.
+- Check if the ignition is on - whether the emergency OFF switch (for Australia only) - Check if the emergency off switch is on - the headlight is on (ignition lock in position ☼). - If this is not the case, the battery is discharged - If the lights are on, proceed as described in the "Trouble-shooting" section or contact a KTM dealer.